summivox/esp32-cpp-boilerplate/README.md

 # summivox's Opinionated ESP32 C++ Boilerplate

-This repo provides a clean yet convenient starting point for a ESP32 firmware project using C++20 with [ESP-IDF][].
+This repo provides a clean yet convenient starting point for an ESP32 firmware project using C++20 with [ESP-IDF][].

 A set of minimal examples are included to guide code organization, both for user code and for dependencies, as well as showcasing some C++ tricks that simplify firmware writing.
 These can be removed easily to make room for your code.